Situ277/Situ277/README.md

-- 👋 Hi, I’m @Situ277
+- 👋 Hi, I’m @nikita
-- 👀 I’m interested in fronted
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...